DENT Wiki ▷ What can the coin do? Cryptocurrency & more!

 How is the Dent Coin used?

-The Dent platform is a mobile data marketplace that uses the Ethereum Blockchain.
-Trades on the platform are handled by Ethereum Smart Contracts and Dent Coins are used as “fuel” for the platform.
+The Dent platform is a mobile data marketplace that uses the Ethereum blockchain.
+Trades on the platform are processed through Ethereum Smart Contracts and Dent Coins are used as “fuel” for the platform.

-- Purchase and sale of mobile data on Dent's global marketplace.
+· Buy and sell mobile data on Dent's global marketplace.

-- The acceptance of the platform is promoted.
-Users can refer their friends to the platform and earn Dent Coins for them.
+· The acceptance of the platform is promoted.
+Users can refer their friends to the platform and earn Dent Coins for it.

 Dent is used to encourage telecommunications companies to participate in the platform.

 The team consists of five full-time members and three consultants.
-It's a pretty lean team.
-Together, however, they have a wealth of experience in entrepreneurship, Ethereum SmartContracts, payment systems and apps.
+It's a pretty slim team.
+Together, however, they have a wealth of experience in the areas of entrepreneurship, Ethereum SmartContracts, payment systems and apps.

-In this Dent CoinReview, however, we concentrate only on the founders of the project.
+In this Dent CoinReview we only focus on the founders of the project.

-Tero is a Finnish-born entrepreneur who has co-founded several online start-ups in the last twenty years.
-He also has amazing knowledge of Forex trading systems and was one of the pioneers who first integrated mobile payment systems with apps.
-Tero has a deep understanding of Blockchain and he is the brain behind the development of the DentKrypto project.
+Tero is a Finland born entrepreneur and has co-founded several online startups over the past twenty years.
+He also has amazing knowledge of Forex trading systems and was one of the pioneers in integrating mobile payment systems with apps for the first time.
+Tero has a deep understanding of blockchain and he is the brain behind developing the DentKrypto project.

 Mikko Linnamäki - Co-Founder

-Mikko has been founding online companies since 1994.
-During his entrepreneurial career, he co-founded Dovecot Oy, which supplied the world's most widely used IMAP server.
+Mikko has been an online company since 1994.
+During his entrepreneurial career, he was a co-founder of Dovecot Oy, which supplied the world's most widely used IMAP server.
 72% market share and over four million installations are certainly not to be overlooked.

-Andreas brings a wealth of experience in the field of mobile customer relationship management systems.
-He likes to use this data to optimize apps and check user behavior to make sure everything works optimally.
+Andreas has a wealth of experience in the field of mobile customer relationship management systems.
+He likes to use this data to optimize apps and to check user behavior so that everything works optimally.

-There are many reasons to be enthusiastic about the Dent crypto project.
-The team has successfully established that there is no market for mobile data on an extended basis.
-There are major inefficiencies in cross-border mobile data transmission, and the phone companies fail to conclude operator agreements with each other.
+There are many reasons to get excited about the Dent crypto project.
+The team successfully determined that there is no second hand market for mobile data.
+There are major inefficiencies in cross-border mobile data transmission and the telephone companies lack operator agreements with one another.
 The result is expensive international roaming charges.
-The Dent project has already made a promising start and offers data deals with around 20 different operators in its app.
+The Dent project has already got off to a promising start and is offering data deals with around 20 different operators in their app.

-In principle, Dent Coin is a good idea.
-But the whole project depends on bringing more telecommunications companies on board.
-This crypto project is about whether enough mobile operators are involved and agree to make the mobile market more efficient.
-Otherwise the project will probably fail.
+In principle, Dent Coineine is a good idea.
+However, the entire project relies on getting more telecommunications companies on board.
+This crypto project is about whether enough mobile network operators are involved and agree to make the mobile network market more efficient.
+Otherwise, the project will likely fail.

-However, the project has already partnered with data consolidation companies such as U2opia, who already work with many different mobile operators, and these partnerships can help Dent get in touch with the operators.
+However, the project has already partnered with data consolidation companies like U2opia, who already work with a wide variety of cellular operators, and these partnerships can help Dent get in touch with the operators.

-On the consumer side, low-income mobile users from developed countries are the main market of this project.
-Globalisation has led to a high level of cross-border economic migration from developing countries to more economically developed countries.
-However, these job opportunities are characterised by low income.
+On the consumer side, low-income mobile users from developed countries are the main market for this project.
+Globalization has led to high levels of cross-border economic migration from developing countries to more economically developed countries.
+However, these job opportunities are characterized by low income.
 There is no doubt that Dent would be popular with this customer base.

-Would you like to try the Dent App for yourself?
+Would you like to try the Dent app yourself?

 Dent has already released its mobile app for Android and iOS and you can still buy mobile data packages today.

-Mobile operators who already work with Dent and provide data:
+Mobile network operators who are already working with Dent and providing data: